Ji-Hwan Bae Preview, Player Props: Pirates vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.17 team ERA ranks 28th among all league pitching staffs.
+- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.18).

-- Royals pitchers combine to surrender 171 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- Royals pitchers combine to rank 23rd in baseball in home runs given up (173 total, 1.3 per game).

-- Ragans makes the start for the Royals, his seventh of the season.
-He is 5-4 with a 3.81 ERA and 71 strikeouts in 59 2/3 innings pitched.

-- In his last outing on Wednesday against the Oakland Athletics, the left-hander went six scoreless innings while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.